COVID-19 response: Youth in corrections

 - addictions treatment

-Depending on their sentence and placement, youth may serve their sentence in a designated youth custody facility.
+Depending on their sentence and placement, a young person may serve their sentence in a designated youth custody facility.

-While a youth is serving their sentence, they’re provided with programs and support to help promote positive behaviour change and reintegration into the community.
+While a young person is serving a custody sentence, they are provided with programs and support to help promote positive behaviour change and reintegration into the community.

 These programs include: